aytef/chibisafe-cli/README.md

 Check out [Pitu](https://github.com/pitu) and the [Chibisafe](https://github.com/chibisafe/chibisafe) project, they're awesome!

+## What does it do?
+It will do following steps for you:
+ - It will install following prerequisites if they not already installed: `sudo, ffmpeg, git, screen, curl, debian-keyring, debian-archive-keyring, apt-transport-https, curl`
+ - It will add the GPG keyring from chibisafe.dev
+ - Installing `Caddy` onto the host if it's not installed already
+ - Clones the recent chibisafe repository
+ - Installs dependencies and building/migrating Chibisafe initially
+ - Setting the BASE API URL for the frontend
+ - Configuring the Caddyfile in `/etc/caddy/Caddyfile`
+	 - It will ask you what domain you want to use for chibisafe, don't forget to point your domain DNS to your host.
+	 - You can choose if your using Cloudflare behind it or use it as it is

+After that you can start the services via the `./chibisafe-cli` and you should access your dashboard with your chosen domain from the setup process.

+> The initial credentials for the dashboard are `admin/admin`.

 ## How to use?
 Just download the bash script and upload it into your desired installation folder.
 For example in your `home` directory.